marquito95/DecodingBiasesAI/README.md

 # Predictive policing in the City of Chicago
 This is a group project for the "Decoding Biases in AI" class at SciencesPo during Fall 2021.
-Authors: Lachérade, P., Szabo, B., Krikava, J. &amp; Aeby, M.
 The report can be accessed here: https://marquito95.github.io/DecodingBiasesAI/ The presentation of the project can be accessed here: https://view.genial.ly/61923d1d797a1e0df42f8278